ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission to export the key.

-    This flag permits a key to be moved outside of the security boundary of its current storage location.
+    This key-management usage flag permits a key to be moved outside of the security boundary of its current storage location.
 In particular:

     *   This flag is required to export a key from the cryptoprocessor using `psa_export_key()`.
 A public key or the public part of a key pair can always be exported regardless of the value of this permission flag.